ydb-platform/ydb/ydb/docs/en/core/reference/ydb-cli/export-import/_includes/tools_dump.md

 `--save-partial-result`: Don't delete the result of partial dumping.
 Without this option, the dumps that terminated with an error are deleted.

-`--preserve-pool-kinds`: Preserve storage pool kind settings.
-If this option is enabled, storage pool kind will be saved to dump.
-In this case, if there will be no such storage pool kind in database on restore, error will occur.
-By default this option is disabled and any existing storage pool kind will be used on restore.
+`--preserve-pool-kinds`: If this option is enabled, `tools dump` command saves storage pool kind settings to the dump.
+To import such a dump, same storage pools kinds must be present in the database.
+If at least one is missing, the import procedure will end with an error.
+By default this option is disabled, and the import procedure will use any existing storage pool kinds.

 `--ordered`: Rows in the exported tables will be sorted by the primary key.